SAP/cloud-identity-developer-guide/docs/Authorization/AuthorizationChecks.md

 }
 ```

-Therefore, a typical authorization check answers the question whether a user is allowed to perform a specific action on a specific resource.
-For example, whether a user is allowed to read products.
+Therefore, a typical authorization check answers the question whether a user is allowed to perform a specific action on a specific resource, for example, whether a user is allowed to read products.

 ::: code-group
 ```js [Node.js]